foundation/foundation-sites/docs/pages/javascript.md

 ```html
 <div data-accordion data-slide-speed="500" data-options="slideSpeed:250;">...</div>
 ```
-your accordion element would have a slide speed of 250 milliseconds.
+&hellip;your accordion element would have a slide duration of 250 milliseconds.

 ---